arp242/arp242.net/_posts/2018-04-10-go-testing-style.markdown

 With the downside that it’s hard to see what exactly failed:

+{:class="ft-NONE"}
     --- FAIL: TestX (0.00s)
             a_test.go:9: wrong output for test foo, want this string!; got this string

 When aligned, this is a lot easier: